2025 Christchurch mayoral election

 The 2025 Christchurch mayoral election was a local election held from 9 September to 11 October in Christchurch, New Zealand, as part of that year's city council election and nation-wide local elections.
 Voters elected the mayor of Christchurch for the 2025–2028 term.
 Postal voting and the first-past-the-post voting system were used.
 Incumbent centre-right independent mayor Phil Mauger ran for a second term, with incumbent centre-left independent councillor Sara Templeton as his main challenger; there were six other candidates for the position.

 Mauger defeated Templeton and was re-elected.

 Key dates

-The timeline of electoral events are:
+The timeline of electoral events were: